allanvieiracnfx/suno/README.md

 #### To run project with docker:
 ####
-1º - copy .env-example-with-docker to .env
+1º - copy .env-example to .env

 ```sh
 -- 2º Build images docker